This is the most comprehensive guide that helps you to treat your scalp tenderness or scalp pain?

 If you take Stress or if you faced depression or anxiety then you may face scalp pain.
 Because tension headache can lead to scalp pain.

-Due to this reason, you may face swollen skin and itchy rash.
+Due to this reason, you may face swollen skin and an itchy rash.

 Skin flakes, blisters, crusts symptoms can be triggered due to several reasons such as pollution, Infections, certain hair products, certain laundry detergents, water, certain cosmetics, certain soaps, certain metals.